Autoencoders and Generative Adversarial Networks for Imbalanced Sequence Classification: Literature Review

 In contrast to the algorithmic methods, we can instead consider data level methods that strive to balance the two classes.
 There have been many different methods that are developed to balance the dataset without generating synthetic minority data.
 Since these methods alter how the training set is built, applying them to sequence data is straightforward.
 Both ensembling and data sampling techniques fall under this category.
 Ensemble methods take the original training set and build subsets of the training set such that the sizes of the minority and majority sets are more balanced \cite{ensembles}.
 On the other hand, other methods for dataset creation involve over- or under-sampling \cite{kubat1997addressing}.
 Ensemble methods generally outperform over- and under-sampling methods alone so we use ensembles in all our experiments.

 Another data level method that can mitigate the class imbalance problem is to generate synthetic minority data.
 SMOTE \cite{SMOTE} is one of the most widely used methods for generating synthetic minority data.
 For this method, synthetic data is generated via interpolation between nearest neighbors in the minority set.
 There are many extensions to SMOTE that aim to increase classification performance by sharpening the boundary between the two classes.
 One such example is ADASYN \cite{ADASYN}, which explores the composition of the nearest neighbors to determine how many synthetic data points to generate and how to generate them.
 Neither SMOTE nor ADASYN cannot be used to oversample sequence data because these methods build a synthetic feature vector by independently interpolating between the real data points, so the framework cannot capture correlation in time.
-However, methods have been developed that use an autoencoder and apply SMOTE in the latent space in order to oversample sequence data \cite{DOPING}.
+While models that use an autoencoder and apply SMOTE in the latent space have been developed to oversample sequence data, these models do not consider how to oversample sequence labels for training sequence-to-sequence models \cite{DOPING}.

 Structure Preserving Oversampling and ESPO are methods that exist for dealing with unbalanced sequence data \cite{SPO,ESPO}.
 To generate synthetic sequence data, these methods use the covariance structure of the minority data in order to build synthetic minority data that captures the sequential structure.
 They are developed for single feature sequences and there is not a straightforward extension to data that has multiple features for each event.
 This is because we cannot calculate the covariance matrix for each feature independently since features may interact with each other in different ways at different events.
 The only non-GAN based model that exists for dealing with unbalanced multivariate sequence data with variable label sequence length is a kernel based oversampling method \cite{CRJKer}.
 In this model, a recurrent model is used to generate a representation of the input sequence which are used to compute a kernel.
 Oversampling and classification is then done in the kernel feature space.
 As this model can be applied to variable length, multivariate sequence data, we benchmark our proposed model against this method.